Communist Party of the Russian Federation: International cooperation

 In 1993, the party founded the Union of Communist Parties – Communist Party of the Soviet Union.
-Since 2001, the organisation has been led by Gennady Zyuganov and it became part of the Central Committee.
+The Union was originally led by Oleg Shenin, but in 2001 Zyuganov was elected Chairman in his place, a position he holds to this day; Shenin did not accept his removal and split away from the organisation to re-establish the Communist Party of the Soviet Union.

 The party has friendly relations with the Party of the European Left, but it is not a member of it.
 The party also has friendly relations with the Chinese Communist Party.

 On 24 March 2017, the party sent a delegation to North Korea and signed a "protocol on cooperation" with the Workers' Party of Korea.
 During the visit, a stone was placed in the Juche Tower.

 In October 2017 the party hosted the 19th International Meeting of Communist and Workers Parties in the city of Saint Petersburg, marking the centenary of the October Revolution, with an attendance of over 100 parties from around the globe.

 Media

 Pravda is the newspaper of the Communist Party; it has 81 regional editions.

 Left-wing nationalist newspaper Sovetskaya Rossiya has also friendly ties with the Communist Party, but is not officially affiliated with it.
 Ultra-nationalist newspaper Zavtra used to support the Communist Party, but in 2005 it switched its support to Rodina.